* MOL cuts midterm output projections in investor presentation

 "This shows a more conservative approach to the current (upstream) portfolio which is not positive," he said.

 MOL also reported on Tuesday that net profit halved in the fourth quarter due to a squeeze on gasoline margins as well as big impairment charges related to its Croatian assets and the shutdown of a refinery in Italy.

 The company said its downstream result was hit by a sharp drop in gasoline crack spreads, decreasing sales volumes and one-off costs totalling 51 billion forints ($226 million).

 MOL Chairman and CEO Zsolt Hernadi said in an earnings statement that MOL would continue its downstream efficiency programme in 2014 and would seek upstream growth opportunities.

-MOL shares dropped 3.6 percent on Tuesday, underperforming the broader Budapest market.
+MOL shares dropped 2.2 percent to 13,285 forints each by 1122 GMT, underperforming the broader Budapest market which was down one percent.
 (Reporting by Krisztina Than; Editing by Louise Ireland)